NNLisk/Automatic-plate-recognition-system/Notes/preprocessing.md

     + this makes the plate finding model more robust; YOLO is optimized for real world dirty lenses, messy images and other imperfections
     + no unified sizing needed for the plate finder since yolo can normalize images to its standard input size 640x640
     + THRESHOLDING SOLVED; moved from fixed thresholding to fixed + OTSU
++ MORPHOLOGY
+    + Thresholded with Binary inv + otsu
+    + took soft contours
+    + and limited to:
+        + contours more than 40% of the plate height
+        + more than 1% area, less than 20%
+        + more than 1.3 aspect ratio, less than 7
+    + HAS ALOT OF ISSUES WITH LOW RESOLUTION IMAGES

 + data splitting and training related (PLATE RECOGNITION)
     + There are 362 images, with one image having multiple variants with different noise